 ARTICLE I

-CORPORATION, OFFICES, RECORDS, SEAL
+: CORPORATION, OFFICES, RECORDS, SEAL

 Section 1.1.
 The Corporation.
-The Leadership School is a corporation that is organized under the Missouri Nonprofit Corporation Act.
+The Leadership School (the School) (the LEA) is a corporation that is organized under the Missouri Nonprofit Corporation Act.

 Section 1.2.
 Principal Office.
 The principal office and location of this corporation shall be at such a place in the State of Missouri as may be designated from time to time by the board of directors.